SerhiiCho/playground/js/canvas/first/README.md

 ## Tips

 - We don't wont to use global variables inside classes;
+- JavaScript has private properties and methods.
+We can use them with `#property` and `#method` syntax;

 ## Memorize

-###  Incapsulation
-Incapsulating is the bundling data and methods that act on that data in a way that access to the data is restricted from outside the bundle, and only the methods inside the bundle can access it.
+- Encapsulating is the process of hiding the internal details of an object from the rest of the application.
+It is a way of protecting the data stored in an object from being modified by accident.